httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 # Introduction

-Section 8.2 of {{RFC6265}} eloquently notes that cookies are a form of ambient authority, attached by default to requests the user agent sends on a user's behalf.
+Section 8.2 of {{RFC6265}} eloquently notes that cookies may be employed as a form of ambient authority, attached by default to requests the user agent sends on a user's behalf.
 Even when an attacker doesn't know the contents of a user's cookies, she can still execute commands on the user's behalf (and with the user's authority) by asking the user agent to send HTTP requests to unwary servers.
+These malicious requests will include any of the user's previously-set cookies, and therefore can be difficult to distinguish from benign requests on the user's behalf.

-Here, we update {{RFC6265}} with a simple mitigation strategy that allows servers to declare certain cookies as "same-site", meaning they should not be attached to "cross-site" requests (as defined in section 2.1).
+Here, we update {{RFC6265}} with a simple mitigation strategy that allows servers to declare certain cookies as "same-site", meaning they should not be attached to "cross-site" requests (as defined in section 2.1 of this specification).

 Note that the mechanism outlined here is backwards compatible with the existing cookie syntax.
 Servers may serve these cookies to all user agents; those that do